Frequently Asked Questions - Pre-K ServicesWhere is Pre-K offered?

 Is Pre-K offered five days a week?

 Programs operate five days a week (only on the days that the elementary school is in session).
-The providers may also be able to accommodate children attending only two or three days a week, however, this is based on scheduling availability.
+The YMCA may also be able to accommodate children attending only two or three days a week, however, this is based on scheduling availability.

 Is there an extended day program available?